Updated June 21, 2023

 Introduction to Azure Mobile App

 Microsoft Azure services provide Mobile Apps service to build mobile applications in its cloud-based Platform as a service platform.
-In mobile apps service, Microsoft Azure provides highly scalable and globally available mobile application development platforms to the developer, so that they can build native apps like iOS, Android or cross-platform apps like Xamarin or Cordova (PhoneGap) apps.
-This service provides developer access to back-end storage and APIs so that developers can easily integrate other azure services hence mobile app service can also be called “mobile backend as a service” (MBaaS).
+In mobile apps service, Microsoft Azure provides highly scalable and globally available mobile application development platforms to the developer to build native apps like iOS and Android or cross-platform apps like Xamarin or Cordova (PhoneGap).
+This service provides developer access to backend storage and APIs so that developers can easily integrate other azure services; hence mobile app service can also be called “mobile backend as a service” (MBaaS).

 How to Create an Azure Mobile App?

-The next step is how to build the Azure mobile app in a clear and simple way:
+The next step is how to build the Azure mobile app clearly and:

 Step 1: Go to the Azure portal using the below URL.